mtvbrianking/laravel-ussd/readme.md

 ### JSON

-**Why use XML 🥴 and not JSON 😉?**

-XML is better suited for writing constructs resembling programming languages.
-It offers straightforward validation of schemas.
-Additionally, XML is both more compact and readable.

-**Compare the snippets below...**
+XML is often preferred for constructing configurations that resemble programming logic due to its robust schema validation capabilities and its clear, hierarchical structure.
+XML’s format is particularly useful for complex configurations and data structures, as it maintains readability and provides straightforward validation against defined schemas.

+**Key differences**:
+- XML is more expressive for hierarchical data and supports attributes and nested structures in a way that's easy to read and validate.
+- JSON is compact and often preferred for simpler data structures but lacks some of the hierarchical expressiveness and validation features of XML.

 ```xml
 <menu name="demo">